 Application Review: Wilderness permit applications will be reviewed by Yosemite Conservancy Wilderness Reservation Staff.
 Follow your status closely, as you may be required to adapt your itinerary to be in compliance with wilderness regulations or seasonal closures .
 Please research trip planning before submitting your wilderness permit application.
 You are limited to one application per weekly lottery window and six future reservations at any time.

-Wilderness Permit Pickup: Wilderness permits must be picked up in person at a Yosemite Wilderness Permit Station the day before, or day of your permit entry date during Yosemite Wilderness Permit Station open hours.
+Wilderness Permit Pickup: Wilderness permits must be picked up in person at a Yosemite Wilderness Permit Station the day before, or day of, your permit entry date during Yosemite Wilderness Permit Station open hours.
 Wilderness permit quotas are based on the entry trailhead and entry date.
-If backpackers are unable to begin the trip on the entry date and at the trailhead stipulated on their permit, the permit is no longer valid.
+If backpackers are unable to begin the trip on the entry date and at the trailhead assigned on their permit, the permit is no longer valid.
 As multiple trailheads may start at the same location, an entry trailhead is defined as a starting point and a direction of travel.
 Trip leaders are responsible for ensuring all group members are informed of wilderness regulations and the conditions of the permit.

-John Muir Trail (Donohue Pass): Due to the increasing popularity of the John Muir Trail, a quota is in place for John Muir Trail hikers exiting Yosemite National Park over Donohue Pass.
+John Muir Trail (Donohue Pass): Due to the popularity of the John Muir Trail, a quota is in place for John Muir Trail hikers exiting Yosemite National Park over Donohue Pass.
 To exit Yosemite National Park over Donohue Pass, you will need to select one of the two Donohue Pass Eligible trailheads: Happy Isles->Past LYV (Donohue Pass Eligible) or Lyell Canyon (Donohue Pass Eligible).
 A separate Donohue Pass authorization will be issued at the same time your permit is issued.

 Permit fees are non-refundable.
 There will be no refunds offered once a purchase has been made.